 A: Usually this means going in person to the bank during working hours and waiting in line.
 You will need your passbook, personal chop, and ARC to make changes.
 It also may take a long time especially if the teller cannot speak good English or if you require a special service.

-Q: Is bitcoin and other cryptocurrency used in Taiwan?
+Q: Are Bitcoin and other cryptocurrencies used in Taiwan?

-A: Bitcoin and other cryptocurrency are not popular in Taiwan because they are treated as a product and subject to 5% VAT per transaction.
+A: Bitcoin and other cryptocurrencies are not popular in Taiwan because they are treated as a product and are subject to 5% VAT per transaction.

 Q: Is Apple Pay, Google Pay, Samsung Pay, Line Pay, Wechat Pay, Alipay, etc. accepted in Taiwan?